ncatlab/nlab-content/pages/3130.md

 ### For vector bundles and topological K-theory
  {#KTheory}

 The classical theory of the Chern character applies to the [[spectrum]] of complex [[K-theory]], $E = KU$.
-In this case, the Chern character is made up from Chern classes: each characteristic class is by Chern-Weil theory in image of certain element in the Weil algebra via taking the class of evaluation at the [[curvature]] operator for some choice of a connection.
-Consider the symmetric functions in $n$ variables $t_1,\ldots, t_n$ and let the Chern classes of a complex vector bundle $\xi$ (representing a complex K-theory class) are $c_1,\ldots, c_n$.
+In this case, the Chern character is made up from Chern classes: each characteristic class is by Chern-Weil theory in  the image of a certain element in the Weil algebra via taking the class of evaluation at the [[curvature]] operator for some choice of a connection.
+Consider the symmetric functions in $n$ variables $t_1,\ldots, t_n$ and let the Chern classes of a complex vector bundle $\xi$ (representing a complex K-theory class) be $c_1,\ldots, c_n$.
 Define the formal power series

 $$
 \phi = \phi^n(t_1,\ldots, t_n) = e^{t_1}+\ldots+e^{t_n}= \sum_{k=0}^\infty \frac{1}{k!} (t_1^k+\ldots+t_n^k)